 \subsection{Response of interferometer to ULDM}

 Now, we discuss how ULDM is responded in a GW laser interferometer in space.
-We first define some useful quantities for ULDM with mass $m$, including Compton frequency, coherence time, and coherence length,
+We first define some useful quantities for the ULDM with mass $m$, including the Compton frequency, coherence time, and coherence length,

-where $\sigma \sim 10^{-3}$ is the velocity dispersion of local DM.
-The sensitivity band of space-based GW interferometers, such as LISA and Taiji, is around several mHz, which corresponds to the ULDM with a mass around $10^{-17}$~eV.
-Consequently, the ULDM will have $\tau_c > T \sim 3 \times 10^7~\text{s}$~\footnote{While this criterion is satisfied for the majority of the sensitive band, the high frequency tail will deviate from this condition.
-To derive the precise sensitivity of the high frequency part, one can utilize the general framework presented in~\ref{Sensitivity of Network}.} and $\lambda_c \gg L \sim 10^6~\text{km}$, where $T$ is the total observation time and $L$ is the armlength of interferometer.
-This indicates that LISA will not have sufficient frequency resolution to resolve the spectrum $S_{\Phi}$, which has a characteristic width of about $1/\tau_c$ in the Fourier domain, and we can treat the ULDM as monochromatic.
-Thus, Eq.~(\ref{dPhi disc}) can be approximated by
+where $\sigma \sim 10^{-3}$ is the velocity dispersion of the local DM.
+The sensitivity band of space-based GW detectors, such as LISA and Taiji, is around several mHz, which corresponds to the ULDM with a mass around $10^{-17}$~eV.
+Consequently, the detectable ULDM will have $\tau_c > T \sim 3 \times 10^7~\text{s}$~\footnote{While this criterion is satisfied for the majority of the sensitive band, the high frequency tail will deviate from this condition.
+To derive the precise sensitivity of the high frequency part, one can utilize the general framework presented in~\ref{Network}.} and $\lambda_c \gg L \sim 10^6~\text{km}$, where $T$ is the total observation time and $L$ is the arm length of interferometer.
+This also indicates that such detectors will not have sufficient frequency resolution to resolve the ULDM signal spectrum, which has a characteristic width of about $1/\tau_c$ in the Fourier domain.
+Thus, we can treat the ULDM as monochromatic, and Eq.~(\ref{dPhi disc}) can be approximated by

 To proceed, we need to specify the coupling between ULDM and the SM.
-Here, we illustrate the physical effects with scalar ULDM, which is coupled with test mass through the trace of energy-momentum tensor.
+Here, we illustrate the physical effects with scalar ULDM, which is coupled with test mass in GW interferometer through the trace of energy-momentum tensor.
 Note that our methodology can be readily extended to vector and tensor ULDM with different couplings.
 The action of test mass is given by~\cite{PhysRevD.100.123512}